acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 PROBLEMS
 --------
 There is a list of main problems encountered during the usage of this global theme replacer:
-+Videos, worst case, need a clic though all elements and set no transparancy colored(Earlier, we had to require a right clic before able to use any functionnalities visually except shortcuts but usually the UI show the abstract only by itself.)
++Videos, worst case, need a clic though all elements and set no transparency colored(Earlier, we had to require a right clic before able to use any functionalities visually except shortcuts but usually the UI show the abstract only by itself.)

 +Menus(Like any ui, should change contrast between interior element by moving in exteriors and/or parents.)